oakmac/tourney-nerd/docs/how-tourney-nerd-works.md

   - Teams from different divisions do not play against each other competitively in the course of an event.
   - An event may consist of one or more Divisions (but it must have at least one Division, otherwise what is the point ;)).
 - **Fields**
-  - Self-explanatory: the fields where the games will be played.
-An event should have one set of fields to be used for competitive play.
+  - The fields where the games will be played.
+  - An event should have one set of fields to be used for competitive play.
-  - Fields are not restricted to Divisions. ie: Field A may host a game for the Open Division, and then later host a game for the Mixed Division.
+  - Fields are not restricted to Divisions.
+    - ie: Field A may host a game for the Open Division, and then later host a game for the Mixed Division.
 - **Schedule**
   - A timeline for the event.
 Each entry in the schedule can be linked to a Game.
 - **Teams**
-  - Self-explanatory: the teams which will compete in the event.
+  - The teams which will compete in the event.
   - A Team is always part of a Division (ie: one-to-one relationship between Teams and Divisions).
 - **Games**
-  - Self-explanatory: a game between two teams. `teamA` and `teamB`
+  - A game between two Teams. `teamA` and `teamB`
   - Games are always part of a Division (the two teams who play the game must be part of the same Division).
   - Games occur on a field.
   - Games can be linked to an entry on the Schedule.